Estádio Engenheiro Araripe

-Estádio Engenheiro Alencar Araripe or Arena Unimed Sicoob (for sponsorship reasons) is a stadium in Cariacica, Espírito Santo, Brazil.
+Estádio Engenheiro Alencar de Araripe, also known as Estádio Engenheiro Araripe, is a Brazilian football stadium in Cariacica, Espírito Santo.
 It has a capacity of 7,700 spectators.
 It is the home of Desportiva Ferroviária.

-2014 World Cup
+International matches

+On June 26, 1996, the Brazil national team won a friendly match 3–1 against Poland at the stadium.

-The stadium was used by the Australia national team to train before and during the 2014 World Cup.
+The stadium was used by the Australia national team to train before and during the 2014 FIFA World Cup.